Chi Genetics to Unlock the Profit in Your Cattle

 The cross between a Chianina with any of the British breeds emphasizes hybrid vigor, exceptional growth rates and even makes calving easier due to the Chianina having a slender shaped head.
 The Chianina can boast of having a high lean to fat ratio – exceptional even amongst Continental breeds.
 The introduction of Chianina genetics leads to a reduction of waste fat in calves.
 It also lessens the incidence of genetic problems amongst the crossbreeds.
 Chianina bulls produce uniformity amongst all their crosses – a desirable trait for feedlots and cow-calf producers alike.

 The first of the composite programs began in 1976 by crossing a Chianina to an Angus.
 The Chiangus is a prime example of breed complementarity.
 The black, polled offspring capitalize on the outstanding qualities of their parents.
 Cows have a long reproductive ability and are very fertile.
 The resulting carcass has high cutability and provides an excellent eating experience.
 In 1986, three other highly successful crossbreeding options were initiated.
-The Chiford (Chianina x Hereford), the Red Chiangus (Chianina x Red Angus) and the Chimaine (Chianina x Maine Anjou) exhibit the superiority of their composite breeding to that of their parents.
+The Chiford (Chianina x Hereford) and the Red Chiangus (Chianina x Red Angus) exhibit the superiority of their composite breeding to that of their parents.

 Chi Cattle working for Cattleman All Over the United States